bandprotocol/bandchain-docs/docs/node-validators/02-run-node/01-joining-mainnet/03-become-validator.md

 Registered validators can be found on [CosmoScan](https://cosmoscan.io/validators).

-## Step 3: Register Reporters and Become Oracle Provider
+## Step 3: Register Reporters and Become Data Provider

 Yoda contains multiple reporters.
 You will need to register the reporters to help the validator submit transactions of reporting data.